5 tips from a boat coverage expert

 “If, say, your engine block cracks from the cold, or the roof of your shed collapses from heavy snow and crushes your boat, all those repair expenses would be paid by your insurance company if you have appropriate coverages,” said Rick.

-To get your insurance ready for the boating season, call your independent agent or visit us online.
+To get your insurance ready for the boating season, call your independent agent or get a boat insurance quote online.

 “Be sure to ask if there are any new coverages that you’re not aware of that currently aren’t on your policy,” Rick said.
 “You’ll probably be surprised at how affordable they are.”